Malayan Commercial Banks’ Association (MCBA) was registered under the Trade Union Act 1959 on 17 January 1963 as a trade union of banking employers.

-By a further amendment in 1998, the Association is now “composed of commercial banks and finance companies which are either registered or incorporated in Malaysia and carrying on the business of banking or financing as their principal or sole purpose in Peninsular Malaysia.
+By a further amendment in 1998, the Association was then “composed of commercial banks and finance companies which are either registered or incorporated in Malaysia and carrying on the business of banking or financing as their principal or sole purpose in Peninsular Malaysia”.

-With the mergers of banks and mergers of finance companies with banks since 2001 and 2004 respectively, we have today on our register a membership of 21 commercial banks, comprising of 7 local anchor banks, 11 foreign banks and 3 Islamic banks.
+With the mergers of banks and mergers of finance companies with banks since 2001, we have today on our register a membership of 21 banks, comprising of 7 local anchor banks, 11 foreign banks and 3 Islamic banks.